 It’s hectic during summer and around the holidays so gig workers referred to as “taskers” are always a popular pick, as the services they offer are broad.
 Some tasker job duties might include running errands, babysitting and/or driving children around, housekeeping, cooking, wrapping gifts, couriering or picking up items.
 The possibilities are endless.
 Companies that use general taskers need to remember employing temporary workers means they often end up having access to customers’ homes, children or personal/financial information so it’s imperative they are screened.

 Businesses or individuals may be tempted to hire someone to help out with time-consuming financial tasks.
 Some examples include: collections, bank reconciliations, payroll needs or tax preparation.
 Using a gig worker to assist clients with financials is always a security concern so many avoid using them.
 However, if you do decide to a hire temporary worker it’s important to screen them thoroughly in order to mitigate risk.

 Many companies opt for flexible and more cost-effective workforce solutions during the summer and holiday season.
-When contractors, freelancers, temporary or gig workers are utilized, then a role-specific background check, by a quality vendor, should be conducted.
+When contractors, freelancers, temporary or gig workers are utilized, then a role-specific employment screening, by a quality vendor, should be conducted.
 It should always include a social security trace to confirm their identity, verifications of previous employment as well as a criminal records search and drug screen.
 And if they’re going to be interacting with the public (i.e. delivery services) then running their driving record (MVR) and running their name through the national sex offender registry is recommended.
-And remember to avoid free or instant background checks which may not be FCRA compliant.
+And remember to avoid free or instant employment screening which may not be FCRA compliant.
 The results are often prone to inaccuracies or inadequate information, providing a false sense of security and unnecessary liability.